 Instructions

-- Heat the liquid and dissolve the bouillon cubes into it.
-Add the garlic through the cumin seeds and heat on medium-high until you reach a rolling boil.
+- Heat the 2 quarts water or 4 12oz cans of beer and dissolve the 2-4 bouillon cubes into it.
+Add the 1 head of garlic, 1 small yellow onion cut in half, small bunch parsley, 1 tablespoon whole cumin seeds OR 1 or 2 whole star anise on medium-high until you reach a rolling boil.
 Drop the heat down to a simmer and allow the flavors to meld.
 This will also boil off the alcohol in the beer if you are using that as your liquid.

-- Turn the heat off and add your hot dogs gently into the pot.
+- Turn the heat off and add the 8 package your favorite hot dogs gently into the pot.
 Allow them to warm through.
 This should take 2-4 minutes depending on how cold they are when they go in.

 - Pull them out of the water and allow them to drain briefly on a paper towel-lined plate.
-Serve on toasted buns with your favorite toppings.
+Serve on toasted 8 hot dog buns with your favorite toppings.

 My son will definitely try this recipe out.
 I’m sure the hot dogs will come out very tasty and flavorful.